hakyimlab/Con-EnPACT/README.md

 ## Training an EnPACT model

-The steps to train an EnPACT model are labaled in the following figure:
+The steps to train an EnPACT model are labeled in the following figure:

 ![Train EnPACT steps](docs/enpact_model-EnPACT_steps.drawio.png)